gunayanil/medal-count/README.md

 ### Notes

 - Started around 10:30 am and finished at 1:30 pm
-- CSS sprite handling took a bit of time — I'm still not 100% confident in the math logic
+- CSS sprite handling took a bit of time, I'm still not 100% confident in the backgorund position logic

 ## Run